hannelita/hannelita.github.io/index.markdown

 layout: home
 ---

 Hi!
-Welcome to this page!
+Welcome to this page; make yourself at home!

-I am an MSc student in computer science at McGill University.
-Are you here to get info about my previous and current research?
-Check [this page]({{ site.url }}{{ site.baseurl }}/academic) or take a look at my [CV]({{ site.url }}/download/HanneliCVwithprojects-dld.pdf).
+I am currently work at Intel, designing and maintaining [tools](https://github.com/p4lang/p4c) for [p4](https://opennetworking.org/p4/) programs.
+I am also a part-time faculty at [Dawson College](https://www.dawsoncollege.qc.ca/computer-science-technology/), where I can share my passion about programming.

+I recently completed my graduate studies in computer science at McGill University.
+These were not the happiest days of my life, but I fell in love with programming languages (or just PL).
+I still find time to fulfill my interests about a pleasant formalization for hardware + software.
+I am a big fan of proof assistants and dependent types.
+Check [this page]({{ site.url }}{{ site.baseurl }}/academic) for more information.
+Do you also like these topics?
+Let's have some coffee or tea and and talk about PL!

+I also supported multiple [SIGPLAN](https://www.sigplan.org/) [conferences](https://www.sigplan.org/Conferences/) as a volunteer and as a member of the organizing committee of POPL, ICFP, PLDI.
+But almost none cares about that.

+Take a look at my [CV]({{ site.url }}/download/HanneliCVwithprojects-dld.pdf) for more information.

 In the past, I was a very enthusiastic software developer.
 I still am!
 I used to do a lot of talks and contributed to a few open source projects.
 You can check out some of these records [here]({{ site.url }}{{ site.baseurl }}/past).

 And as a human being, I also have some hobbies!
 They are listed [here]({{ site.url }}{{ site.baseurl }}/hobbies).

 Some folks told me they visited my website hoping to find a section "how to pronounce my name".
 If you are curious, here it goes: the stressed syllable is the first one; proceed with the standard EN pronunciation and you'll get a very acceptable result :) .
+However, in my native language, the "H" has no sound.

 Have fun! <3